PlayTechnique/andrew/README.md

 address is the address you want to bind the server to.
 Specify as an address:port combination.

 baseUrl is the hostname you're serving from.
-This is a part of sitemaps and rss feeds.
-It contains the protocol e.g. `https://playtechnique.io`
+This is a part of sitemaps and future rss feeds.
+It also contains the protocol e.g. `https://playtechnique.io`